paullepoulpe/master-thesis/src/04_LMS.md

 ## Scheduling
 Since there is no explicit ordering of statements in the IR, we need an additional step to generate code.
 This step is called scheduling.
 Starting from the result expression of the program, the scheduler walks the list of dependencies backwards to collect all of the statements that will compose the program.
-It then sorts them in order such that any statement comes after it's dependencies.
+It then sorts them in order such that any statement comes after its dependencies.
 The resulting schedule can then be used to generate code that will respect the semantics of the original program.

 ## Blocks & Scopes
 If we want to generate efficient code, we need to be able to represent structured computations in our IR.
 Loops and conditional statements cannot be considered the same way as other definitions, because the dependencies semantics is different than with other statements.